 It took me 7 writing sessions, each last about an hour.
 Initially, I found I was trying to come up with excuses to avoid the writing sessions that I’d scheduled on my calendar.
 But I was able to get into a routine of doing writing sessions twice a week, with soothing aromatherapy going, a cup of tea on one side, and a guinea pig or two on the other side.

 I would begin each writing session by writing a few sentences about what was forefront in my thoughts, feelings, and bodily sensations.
 Then I would take up where I’d left off the last session and write until I was exhausted, at which point I’d close with a wrap-up of where I was at in terms of thoughts, feelings, and body.

 I found with more recent events that have happened in the past year or so, it was harder to construct a coherent narrative because I just didn’t have clear memories.
 I’m not sure if that’s because I was extremely depressed at the time these things were happening, or if it’s because I’ve been avoiding those memories as if they were poisonous.
 Quite possibly some of both.

 What arose the most often in my trauma account was getting the message that I am worthless.
-I’m not sure why I wasn’t expecting that to be what would stand out, but it kept coming up over and over.
-I guess moving forward I face the challenge of internalizing the quote “Your value doesn’t decrease based on someone’s inability to see your worth.”
+I’m not sure why I wasn’t expecting that to be what would stand out; I guess because I generally have good self-esteem.
+But it kept coming up over and over.
+I guess moving forward, I face the challenge of internalizing the quote “Your value doesn’t decrease based on someone’s inability to see your worth.”

 Next week I’m going to begin writing the second version of the trauma account.
 It feels like a less daunting task than dredging all of it up for the first version.
-It remains to be seen how much this will really help me in moving on, but it’s certainly worth a try,
+It remains to be seen how much this will really help, but it’s certainly worth a try.